Mr-Markus/ZigbeeNet/README.md

 ## Usage

-For a detailed description about how to use ZigbeeNet see our [wiki page](https://github.com/Mr-Markus/ZigbeeNet/wiki).
+For a detailed description about how to use ZigBeeNet see our [wiki page](https://github.com/Mr-Markus/ZigbeeNet/wiki) or have a look at our [PlayGround App](https://github.com/zigbeenet/ZigbeeNet/blob/master/Samples/core2.2/ZigBeeNet.PlayGround/Program.cs).

 A basic example here: